-Lycopene Pumped Shakshukaby Amylee Amos MS, RDN, IFMCPRecipes
+Lycopene Pumped Shakshukaby Amylee Amos PhD, RDN, IFMCPRecipes

 Shakshuka is a middle eastern vegetable and egg dish that likely originated in Turkey or northern Africa.
 It is very popular in the middle east, and different countries in the region each have their own variation on the dish, all of them absolutely delicious.
 Shakshuka is packed with flavor and is a great way to get in vegetables with breakfast, which is not always easy to do.